gabrieldavison/gabrieldavison-portfolio/content/about/about.md

-Hi, my names Gabriel and I am a developer and designer based in London.
-I work with javascript, node, react html and css.
-In my spare time I like to build things that help other people to express themselves creatively.
-If you want to see what I have been working on lately then have a look at some of my projects.
+Hi, my name is Gabriel and I am a developer and designer based out of London.
+I work with javascript, node, react, html and css.
+In my spare time I like to build things that help other people express themselves creatively.
+Lately I have been working on browser based musical instruments.
+You can see a collection of my recent projects [here](http://gabrieldavison.com/projects).

-Recently I was lucky enough to be a participant at the recurse center where I joined their fall 1 batch.
-I got to meet some interesting people and collaborate on some cool projects!
-Now that I am finished I am continuing to teach myself javascript whilst I look for work.
-If you think that we might work well together then please get in contact!
+This year I was lucky enough to be a participant at the [recurse center](https://www.recurse.com/) where I joined their Fall 1 batch.
+It was great to have the opportunity to join such a creative educational environment.
+Since finishing my batch I am continuing to work on personal projects while taking on freelance work.

+If you think that we could work well together then please get in contact!